jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 ## Styling

-In order for Adaptable to look right, you have to import the index.css file
+In order for AdapTable to look right, you have to import the index.css file

 ```tsx
 import "@adaptabletools/adaptable-react-aggrid/index.css"